-Fewer than a quarter call 911 during acute heart problemDecember 27th, 2012 in Cardiology /
+Fewer than a quarter call 911 during acute heart problemDecember 27, 2012 in Medicine & Health / Cardiology

 (HealthDay)—During acute coronary syndromes, fewer than one-quarter of patients call 911, according to a study published in the Jan.
 1 issue of The American Journal of Cardiology.